nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 ^^^^^^^^^^^^^^^^

-We are dependent on distributions that offer an easy way to install the various components in up-to-date versions. ownCloud has a partnership with RedHat and SUSE for customers who need commercial support.
+We are dependent on distributions that offer an easy way to install the various components in up-to-date versions.
+Nextcloud has a partnership with RedHat and SUSE for customers who need commercial support.
 Canonical, the parent company of Ubuntu Linux, also offers enterprise service and support.
 Debian and Ubuntu are free of cost, and include newer software packages.
 CentOS is the